Jashwanth-k/Jashwanth-k/README.md

 - 👋 Hi, I’m @Jashwanth-k
 - 👀 I’m interested in ...Web Development
-- 🌱 I’m currently learning ...Data-Structures
+- 🌱 I’m currently learning ...front-end
-- 💞️ I’m looking to collaborate on ...dsa
+- 💞️ I’m looking to collaborate on ...open source
-- 📫 How to reach me ...email: hellodata878@gmail.com
+- 📫 How to reach me ...jashwanth328910@gmail.com

 <!---
 Jashwanth-k/Jashwanth-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.